 Erlanger-Elsmere Schools and HealthPoint Family Care are pleased to partner and offer school based health services to your student (s) at school.
 School immunizations, physical exams, sport physicals, sick care, dental services and referrals to mental health are available.
 HealthPoint is a private, nonprofit, medical and dental practice.

 Any student (or under school-aged sibling) is able to access services.

-Medical and dental services are available on Mondays and Wednesdays from 8:00 AM through 3:00 PM.
+Medical and dental services are available on Tuesdays and Wednesdays from 8:00 AM through 3:00 PM.

 For any questions or to make an appointment for medical or dental services at the school based health center, call 342-2411.

 School Nurse Assignment